K-Bloch/pure-wilderness-fundraising-insights/README.md

 <details>
   <summary>📈 Power BI Steps</summary>

   <br>I imported the data into Power BI and created additional metrics, tables, and visuals.
-Below are some selected examples of important calculations; not all metrics or code pieces are described.
+Below is a sample of calculations and measures that I prepared:

 - **Donor Summary Table**
   The date of the first donation was crucial for comparing against acquisition channels to assess performance.
 I created the DonorSummary table to extract the first donation date along with acquisition channel information, which was essential to understanding how each donor was acquired.